 Once again, Ron Mark perfectly encapsulates my views.
 ANYONE on the roads who's unlicensed or driving outside the conditions of their restricted is a potential hazard.
 Helping to ensure they get their license can be a positive step - but if this policy of non-ticketing unlicensed Maori drivers in South Auckland is a good one, then its benefits ought not be restricted on the basis of race.

-out who is and who isn't Maori for the purposes of the scheme.
+Not least because, as some have pointed out, an officer might have a hard time working out who is and who isn't Maori for the purposes of the scheme.
 As Ron Mark - NZ First MP notes, there are a not insignificant number of blonde haired and blue eyed Maori these days.
 And surely if the argument behind the policy is that it's geared toward reducing offending and criminalization of an underclass, then Pasifika New Zealanders and hell, any Kiwi from a lower socio-economic background ought to qualify too.

 Also, the way the Police Minister has handled this - by simply turning on those officers under his management and making out like it's their fault exclusively rather than fronting up and taking responsibility for the conduct and policy of the Ministry he's nominally in charge of - is just not on.